neondatabase/website/content/docs/connect/connection-errors.md

 ### A. Pass the endpoint ID as an option

 Neon supports a connection option named `endpoint`, which you can use to identify the compute endpoint you are connecting to.
-Specifically, you can add `options=endpoint%3Dep-mute-recipe-123456` as a parameter to your connection string, as shown in the example below.
+Specifically, you can add `options=endpoint%3D[endpoint_id]` as a parameter to your connection string, as shown in the example below.
 The `%3D` is a URL-encoded `=` sign.
+Replace `[endpoint_id]` with your compute's endpoint ID, which you can find in your Neon connection string.
+It looks similar to this: `ep-cool-darkness-123456`.

 <CodeBlock shouldWrap>